jkguiang/AutoDQM/README.md

 Clone this repository and move its contents to a public html directory, then run `./setup.sh` to set up AutoDQM's directories.

 ###### Main Page:
-1. Select sample name
+1. Select series and sample
-    - Currently supported samples: SingleMuon, Cosmics
 2. Enter data and reference information
 3. Click submit.
     - After process is complete, you will be automatically redirected to the "plots" page